azadnaeemi/GT2N/README.md

 LVS and DRC rulesets for icvalidator are present in "GT2N/icv_runset".

+Libraries are composed of 3 process corners, 2 nanosheet width (W) flavors, and 5 threshold voltage (VT) flavors.
+(In the order of decreasing VT, HVT > SVT > LVT > ULVT > ELVT)

 The collaterals required for synthesis and PnR are (depending on the process corner and W/VT flavor):

 LIB: GT2N/lib/tt/gt2_6t_w31_lvt_tt_0p7v25c.lib